-Get Tailor-Made Legal Assistance from a Central Florida Employment Litigation Attorney
+Get Tailor-Made Legal Assistance from a Central Florida Employment Lawyer

-At éclat Law, we understand that these cases can be complex, so we take the time to get to know each of our clients.
+Kevin Ross-Andino has dedicated his career to untangling complex cases and bringing people justice, which is why he founded éclat Law.
+He understood that employment cases can be difficult to fight, so he implemented a practice in which we take the time to get to know each of our clients.
 Our attorneys will provide personalized legal representation and work with you to determine the best strategy for your case.
 Whether you work for a large corporation or a small business, we level the playing field for you through our knowledge, skill, and experience in employment law.
 We believe that every question or concern, no matter how small, is worth a quick and clear response, and we’ve designed a cost-effective, strategic approach to make you feel at ease about the legal choices we present and the course you choose to follow.

 We Help Clients with a Variety of Employment Litigation Matters

 éclat Law is here to fight for you when it comes to employment-related issues.
 We don’t hesitate to stand up and challenge employers that have wronged their employees.
 Our attorneys are here for cases related, but not limited, to the following: